azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 * Select the directory if your ID is linked to multiple tenancies
 * Bash in Cloud Shell will open in the Integrated Console
 * You will be prompted to confirm the push of project files from the current workspace to the Cloud Shell
-* The files will be pushed up into a new ~/clouddrive/citadel directory in the Cloud Shell
+* The files will be pushed (copied) up into a new ~/clouddrive/citadel directory in the Cloud Shell
     * Subsequent pushes will be much quicker
 * In the Cloud Shell `cd clouddrive/citadel` and then `ls -l`
+    * You should see your main.tf file listed
+    * If you cannot see main.tf then check in the vscode explorer to see if you have it in a subfolder

 ![Post push](/workshops/terraform/images/postpush.png)